darshanjain1/arbitrum-usdc-usdt-swap-service/README.md

 3. **Fund your dev wallet:**

-- Get testnet ETH from [Arbitrum Goerli Faucet](https://faucet.quicknode.com/arbitrum/sepolia)
+- Get testnet ETH from [Arbitrum Sepolia Faucet](https://faucet.quicknode.com/arbitrum/sepolia)
 - Swap for testnet USDC/USDT on a testnet DEX or use a faucet

 ## Usage